FREE SHIPPING on orders over $65 International: over $250

 There is a saying in Chinese: "one-year tea, three-year medicine, and seven-year treasure."

 For many years white tea has been considered a medicine in China.
 Stored properly, it will serve a fulfilling life.
-The taste and properties will become noticeably better with age.
+The taste and properties will become noticeably rounded with age.
 When buying loose leaf white tea, don't be afraid to purchase large amounts.
 You can divide it in half.
 One part for enjoying in the present, the other — stored for future enjoyment.
 We recommend keeping a tea journal and noting how it transforms.
 Brew it after one year, after three, then after seven.
 What changes do you notice?
 Pay close attention to the aroma, taste, mouthfeel, and how it makes you feel.

 silver needle white tea